vburckhardt/terraform-ibm-cbr/modules/fscloud/README.md

 **Note on Event Notifications**: Event Notifications introduced SMTP API that does not support `report` enforcement mode.
 By default `report` mode is set which excludes SMTP API.
 If enforcement mode is set to `enabled`, CBR will be applied to the SMTP API as well.

 ## Note
-The services 'directlink', 'globalcatalog-collection', 'iam-groups' and 'user-management' does not support restriction per location.
+The services 'directlink', 'globalcatalog-collection', 'iam-groups' and 'user-management' do not support restriction per location.

 ### Usage